 Airlines using Terminal 5:

-- British Airways — all mainline departures including short-haul European, long-haul intercontinental and Club World services
+- British Airways — most short-haul European, long-haul intercontinental and Club World services

 - Iberia — Madrid and Spanish domestic connections